Back to Top

 9. woocommerce_template_cart() and woocommerce_template_checkout()

-• Role: These template tags allow you to insert the shopping cart and checkout templates into your custom templates, making it easy to create custom cart and checkout pages.
+• Role: As a result, these template tags allow you to insert the shopping cart and checkout templates into your custom templates, making it easy to create custom cart and checkout pages.

 • Example: